praveen23443/QR-Code-Generator/README.md

-# QR-Code-Generator
-QR Code Generator — A simple web application that allows users to generate QR codes from any text or URL.
-Built with HTML, CSS, and JavaScript, it provides a clean interface and fast generation of QR codes, useful for sharing links, contact info, or any data in QR format.

 # QR Code Generator

 A simple web application to generate QR codes from any text or URL using HTML, CSS, and JavaScript.